ieee-vis-pdav/ieee-vis-pdav.github.io/README.md

 npm run dev
 ```

-After that, it will open up a preview of the template in your default browser, watch for changes to source files, and live-reload the browser when changes are saved.
+After that, it will open up a preview of the website in your default browser, watch for changes to source files, and live-reload the browser when changes are saved.

 ## Production Build